TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Setup/UseStyleguide.rst

 ..  rst-class:: bignums-xxl

-1. Activate the styleguide extension in the extension manager
+1. Activate the styleguide extension in the Extension Manager
     ..  tip::

         Once the styleguide extension is activated, it is possible to create